 Biggest Challenge of SWAT Team Training

 One of the biggest challenges that agencies face when it comes down to training with the army vehicles is first of all the purchase of the vehicle itself.
 Some agencies do run across a little bit of resistance to the purchase from city managers and that’s understood, it’s a big ticket item.
-It is going to last for a long time, that is true, and then the argument on the other side of that is what does it cost for the life of a law enforcement officer or litigation that may come out of an officer being injured or killed when somebody can say, “Well, why didn’t you have this armored vehicle” or something of that nature.
+It is going to last for a long time, that is true, and then the argument on the other side of that is what does it cost for the life of a law enforcement officer or litigation that may come out of a peace officer being injured or killed when somebody can say, “Well, why didn’t you have this armored vehicle” or something of that nature.

 The training portion using an armored vehicle is quite frankly “they don’t know what they don’t know.”
 The armored vehicle training put on by Integrated Tactical Concepts (ITC) includes what works and discussing what doesn’t work with these vehicles.
 Integrated Tactical Concepts will train SWAT teams using whatever equipment the SWAT team may have.

 ITC has had teams in certain training scenarios that show up in up with an armored Chevy 2500 dually because that’s all they have as far as funding.
 We will work with these folks, and we will come up with a way that they can use that truck for whatever they have and to better suit themselves, but the bottom line for a lot of them is that they obtain these trucks through a mutual agreement with another department.
 It could be that one department let’s say department “A” over here purchases the truck on a grant, but that grant was gifted because they have to share that truck with department “B, C, and D.” Now we go all the way back to the continuity of the training.